ooliver1/a-level-project/writeup/writeup.typ

-  [Full-screen and windowed options], [Screenshot of the application being full-screen and windowed.], [Simple to understand controls], [Screenshot of the controls menu and user feedback of the controls.], [In-game camera follows the ball], [Screenshot which shows the ball is visible at all times.], [High Contrast Colour Palette], [Screenshot of the game interface and relevant contrast ratios.], [Drag and point controls], [Screenshot of the ball being controlled.], [Power of shot controlled via dragging the ball], [Screenshot of the ball being controlled.], [Items that affect other players], [Screenshot of the items in effect during gameplay.],
+  [Full-screen and windowed options], [Screenshot of the application being full-screen and windowed.], [Simple to understand controls], [Screenshot of the controls menu and user feedback of the controls.], [In-game camera follows the ball], [Screenshot which shows the ball is visible at all times.], [High contrast colour palette], [Screenshot of the game interface and relevant contrast ratios.], [Drag and point controls], [Screenshot of the ball being controlled.], [Power of shot controlled via dragging the ball], [Screenshot of the ball being controlled.], [Items that affect other players], [Screenshot of the items in effect during gameplay.],